Parenthood is so important for raising up a group of Christian children, your children, who are able to be leaders for the next generation.

 Have Them Serve Others

-Our church is good about reaching out to others.
+Parenthood involves teaching our children to reach out and serve others.
+Our church helps us teach this to our children.
 Our children helped in Vacation Bible School, made cookies for area families at Christmas time and made food for shut-ins.
 I have heard of other churches that made cookies/goodies.
 They bake them for the local police station or fire house.
 They also visited at children’s hospitals and sang Christmas Carols.

 Christian ministry is serving others.
 Mark 10: 45 Jesus said, “For even the Son of Man came not to be served but to serve, and to give his life as a ransom for many.” (emphasis mine) Christ’s example of service is one we should emulate.
 To teach this to our children, we should give them opportunities to minister to others as they are able.